One view plus 3 steps

 The old dynamic forms of SPIP which used a template plus a series of functions balise_formulaires_xxx, balise_formulaires_xxx_stat, et balise_formulaires_xxx_dyn will still function.
 However you are advised to migrate to move towards the CVT system for your forms.

-Therefore it would be possible, for example for the automatic collecting of arguments, to define one’s own balise_formulaires_contact_stat function.
+It would therefore be possible, for example for the automatic collecting of arguments, to define one’s own balise_formulaires_contact_stat function.